Inter-American Treaty of Reciprocal Assistance: Background

+The following year, in 1948, delegates gathered in Bogotá, Colombia, where they passed the charter of the Organization of American States (OAS).
+The OAS was created to oversee different functions beyond defense.
+The OAS functioned through debate and voting instead of the like-mindedness that characterized NATO.

 History

 Signing

 The Inter-American Treaty of Reciprocal Assistance was the first of many so-called "mutual security agreements", and the formalization of the Act of Chapultepec.
 The treaty was adopted by the original signatories on 2 September 1947 in Rio de Janeiro (hence the colloquial name "Rio Treaty").
 It came into force on 3 December 1948 and was registered with the United Nations on 20 December 1948.
 With the exceptions of Trinidad and Tobago (1967) and the Bahamas (1982), no countries that became independent after 1947 have joined the treaty; Canada is yet to become a member, though it already has separate defense commitments with the United States.

 Cold War

+As revolutionary and nationalist governments spread through Latin America through the 1950s and 1960s, the fear of a shared enemy that was experienced during WWII dissipated and the idea of defensive cooperation became strained.
+According to Slater, many Latin American governments participating in the Treaty sought "to insulate the hemisphere from rather than involve it in world conflict", though the United States pushed the smaller countries towards confrontation with its ideological adversaries.
+Latin American governments then began to view inter-American collaboration as bending to the will of the United States, forfeiting their sovereignty.
+In 1962 American states had found it necessary to break diplomatic relations with the Government of Cuba.
+The Report of the Inter-American Peace Committee to the Eighth Meeting of Consultation of Ministers of Foreign Affairs suggested that the activity the countries of the Sino-Soviet bloc and the Cuban government had with America was described as a serious violation of fundamental principles of the inter-American system.

 Though the Cold War overtones of the Rio Treaty became increasingly evident, during the immediate post-war years, Long argues that it was more closely tied to pre-WWII regional antecedents and, even, Latin American diplomatic pressure.
-Long states, "Despite many Latin American concerns about the United States’ ultimately interventionist nature, Latin American diplomats cited the Monroe Doctrine and United States-led Pan-Americanism in support of a grand bargain that would extend and institutionalize U.S. engagement while restricting unilateralism."
+Long states, "Despite many Latin American concerns about the United States' ultimately interventionist nature, Latin American diplomats cited the Monroe Doctrine and United States-led Pan-Americanism in support of a grand bargain that would extend and institutionalize US engagement while restricting unilateralism."
 However, the United States' often considered adherence to the Treaty's principles of nonintervention as secondary to its Cold War concerns.